-Remove Water Filters
+Remove Water Filter

-- 1. Remove and discard the filter cartridge from the cold water filter assembly below the galley sink.
-(If your coach is not equipped with filtered cold water, continue to next numbered step). - Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge "counterclockwise" about one-quarter turn, then pull it down and out of the filter socket.
+- 4a.
+If Equipped with 3M Cold Water Filter: Remove and discard the filter cartridge from the filtered cold water faucet filter assembly located below the galley sink. - Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge "counterclockwise" about one-quarter turn, then pull it down and out of the filter socket.

-Install the diverter plug into the filter socket.
+• Install the diverter plug into the filter socket.
 Insert plug up into the filter socket as far as possible and twist "clockwise" one-quarter turn until it stops.